Lead and Copper Rule Revisions and Service Line Inventories

 Lead Service Line Inventory Templates

 Lead service line inventory templates for public water systems in Mississippi are now available from the MSDH Bureau of Public Water Supply.
-These templates include information required by the Lead and Copper Rule Revision.
+These templates include information required by the Lead and Copper Rule Revision (LCRR) and Improvements (LCRI).

 All public water supply systems that are classified as community water systems (CWSs) and non-transient non-community (NTNC) water systems are required to submit their lead service line inventories to the Bureau of Public Water Supply by October 16, 2024.

-The basic templates satisfy the minimal service line inventory information collection needs for the public water system required by the Lead and Copper Rule revisions.
+These templates satisfy the service line inventory information collection needs for the public water system required by the Lead and Copper Rule Revisions and its recent Improvements to determine the service line classification.

 Training and Guidance Resources